 - A29.
-The user auditor is required by SSA 33010 to design and perform tests of controls to obtain sufficient appropriate audit evidence as to the operating effectiveness of relevant controls in certain circumstances.
-In the context of a service organization, this requirement applies when: - (a) The user auditor's assessment of risks of material misstatement includes an expectation that the controls at the service organization are operating effectively (that is, the user auditor intends to rely on the operating effectiveness of controls at the service organization in determining the nature, timing and extent of substantive procedures); or - (b) Substantive procedures alone, or in combination with tests of the operating effectiveness of controls at the user entity, cannot provide sufficient appropriate audit evidence at the assertion level. - A30.
-If a type 2 report is not available, a user auditor may contact the service organization, through the user entity, to request that a service auditor be engaged to provide a type 2 report that includes tests of the operating effectiveness of the relevant controls or the user auditor may use another auditor to perform procedures at the service organization that test the operating effectiveness of those controls.
-A user auditor may also visit the service organization and perform tests of relevant controls if the service organization agrees to it.
-The user auditor's risk assessments are based on the combined evidence provided by the work of another auditor and the user auditor's own procedures.
+The user auditor is required by SSA 33011 to design and perform tests of controls to obtain sufficient appropriate audit evidence as to the operating effectiveness of controls in certain circumstances.
+In the context of a service organization, this requirement applies when: - (a) The user auditor's assessment of risks of material misstatement includes an expectation that the controls at the service organization are operating effectively (that is, the user auditor intends to rely on the operating effectiveness of controls at the service organization in determining the nature, timing and extent of substantive procedures); or

-10 SSA 330, paragraph 8.
+11 SSA 330, paragraph 8.